tobiasdigital/blueprints-learn.en/help/blueprints/data-insights/data-science.md

 ---
 # Custom Data Science for Profile Enrichment Blueprint

-Custom Data Science for Profile Enrichment Blueprint illustrates how data in Adobe Experience Platform can be used in Data Science Workspace to train, deploy, and score models to provide machine learning insights.
-These models can directly output to a dataset enabled for Real-time Customer Profile to further enrich customer profiles.
+Custom Data Science for Profile Enrichment Blueprint illustrates how data in Adobe Experience Platform can be used in [!UICONTROL Data Science Workspace] to train, deploy, and score models to provide machine learning insights.
+These models can directly output to a dataset enabled for [!UICONTROL Real-time Customer Profile] to further enrich customer profiles.
 These insights can then be actioned for personalization.
 Examples of machine learning insights include lifetime value scoring, product and category affinity, propensity to convert, or propensity to churn.

 ## Use Cases